 Her late 1930s photographs show the poverty of rural people other than destitute migrants: a young mother, toeing the earth with her foot with her children behind her; a sharecropper posing with his diapered son before his shack; three children standing outside their house with one bike; lettuce pickers hunched over the earth; and “Tractored Out” dried earth that can’t grow crops.

 Lange provided captions for her photographs which gave information about her subjects and background information.
-While these captions are helpful, her photographs are not dependent for their meaning on them.
+While these captions are helpful, her photographs do not depend on them for their meaning.
 “No country has ever closely scrutinized itself visually,” Lange said near the end of her life.
-She did that with thousands of her images.
+She however did that with her thousands of images.
 “The good photograph,” Lange insisted, “is not the object.
 The consequences of the photograph are the object.”

-Lange had a distinctive style: the close-ups of faces; close-ups of expressive hands and feet; processions of figures as they work a field or stand in line.
+Lange had a distinctive style: the close-up frontal shots of faces; close-ups of expressive hands and feet; processions of figures as they work a field or stand in line.
 She presented her struggling subjects with empathy and emphasized their dignity.
-She created photographic images that changed documentary photography and the way America saw itself.
+She created photographic images that changed documentary photography and the way in which America saw itself.

 In 2020, New York’s Museum of Modern Art presented a retrospective of Lange’s work over her lifetime.
 Her photographs and papers are preserved in the collection of The Oakland Museum, California.
 The Farm Security Administration prints are in the Library of Congress, Washington, D.C.